crash-and-compile/dc32-problems/american-medium/problem.md

 <!-- GENERATOR: generator.py -->
 # American Numbers

 A number is an "American Number" if, in any base, 10 or less, it can be represented as an increasing sequence of digits.
-The input is a list of numbers in base 10, output the number if it's an American number, or nothing if it is not.
+The input is a list of numbers in base 10, output True if it's an American number, False if it is not.

 # Example Input
 ```